2025 GA dental plans and lowest available rates

 GA Dental Plan Costs

-A review of forty dental plans offered in Georgia in the past year observed a variety of interesting characteristics among the state ’s dental plans.
-Together these plans had an average monthly premium of $45.83 (based on a 33 year-old sample applicant from the state).
-This average was higher than the averages for our dental plans in some states such as Florida ($42.26) and Texas ($40.15), but less than was the case for Michigan ($46.49) and Massachusetts ($54.46).
+A review of dental plans offered in Georgia in 2025 revealed a variety of interesting characteristics.
+Together these plans had an average monthly premium of $48.45 (based on a 32 year-old sample applicant residing in the state).

-All forty plans in the study covered annual teeth cleaning as well as traditional fillings and tooth extraction.
-One quarter of the plans surveyed also covered teeth whitening.
-With respect to more expensive dental treatments, half of plans had some level of coverage for dental implants, with that percentage rising to 90 percent for crowns and root canals.
+All eighteen plans in the study covered annual teeth cleaning as well as traditional fillings and tooth extraction.
+44 percent of the plans surveyed also covered teeth whitening.
+With respect to more expensive dental treatments, 78 percent of plans had some level of coverage for dental implants, with that percentage rising to 94 percent for crowns.
 Many of the insurance companies had delays before expensive dental services were covered.
 These delays are known as waiting periods.
-72.5 percent of the dental plans in the study had a waiting period on some of their covered services.

 Deductibles